moktavizen/material-darker-jdownloader/README.md

 ## Installation 🛠️

 > [!WARNING]
-> Installing this theme will change your settings!, do a
+> Installing this theme will change your settings!
+Create a
 > [backup](https://support.jdownloader.org/en/knowledgebase/article/backup-restore-configuration)
-> if you want to restore later
+> if you want to restore later.

 ### 1. Get the theme files